Skip to content

 Separate occurrences of _ in an expression are independent and don’t affect each other.

 The example above requests all values x that occur in the second column in myrel.
 The symbol _ can be replaced with Any, because myrel(Any, x) is equivalent to myrel(y, x) and Any(y).
-Using Any is the recommended way to express schema information such that the data type can be anything.
+Using Any is the recommended way to express information such that the data type can be anything.

 Universal Quantification